ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.md

 # Requirements
 The Requirements call for:
-* One screen that displays a list of songs retrieved from the iTunes API.
-Any songs will do!
+* One screen that displays a list of characters retrieved from the iTunes API.
-* If a user taps on an item in your list, a second screen that shows more in-depth information about the song
+* If a user taps on an item in your list, a second screen that shows more in-depth information about the character
 *  Use Kotlin
 The final requirement urges broad use of:
  * code architecture,